 - symptomatic pleural effusion

-- erosion of a ventriculopleural shunt into the chest wall resulting in subcutaneous oedema and shunt malfunction 1
+- erosion of a ventriculopleural shunt into the chest wall resulting in subcutaneous edema and shunt malfunction 1

 History and etymology